Bayesian inference of polymerase dynamics over the exclusion process: Model definition

-which we draw random samples from by Markov chain Monte Carlo (MCMC) sampling scheme, more specifically block Gibbs sampling with elliptical slice sampling at each block \cite{Murray2010, Tegner2019} (Appendix~\ref{app:MCMC}).
-Evaluating the likelihood also requires computing $\varrho$ from equation~\eqref{eq:non_linear_PDE} with initial condition $\varrho(x,0) = \kappa \, y^*(x)$, $\forall x \in [0,L]$.
+which we draw random samples from by Markov chain Monte Carlo (MCMC) sampling, more specifically block Gibbs sampling with elliptical slice sampling at each block \cite{Murray2010, Tegner2019} (Appendix~\ref{app:MCMC}).
+Equation \eqref{eq:posterior} expresses the distribution of parameters given the observed data $\mathbf{y}$ and completes the definition of the model.
+It is worth noting that evaluating the likelihood also requires computing $\varrho$ by integrating equation~\eqref{eq:non_linear_PDE} with initial condition $\varrho(x,0) = \kappa \, y^*(x)$, $\forall x \in [0,L]$.